natebragg/ratl/README.md

 Expressions include recalling a variable by name, literal values, function application, and branching with `if`.

-Functions called in prefix position, wrapped in parentheses.
+Functions are called in prefix position, wrapped in parentheses.

 Builtin functions include arithmetic with `+` and `*`, comparison with `<`, `>`
 and `=`, fetching the `car` and `cdr` of a list, prepending to a list with